charleswasaway/charleswasaway/README.md

 <p align="center">You actively support or play Dandy’s World despite being aware of the developer drama.
 You play it, you support the creator, simple as that, you cannot do one without the other.

-<p align="center">(My StrawPage does not have the last few things listed due to me not feeling like rearranging everything, so I just put them all here).
+<p align="center">(My StrawPage does not have the last few things listed due to me not feeling like rearranging everything, so I just put them all here.
+Be sure to check that as well as my Pronouns Page if you'd like to learn more about me)

 <p align="center">IF SOMETHING ON MY DNI LIST UPSETS YOU, (WHICH IT SHOULDN'T) PLEASE JUST HIDE OR BLOCK ME, I AM NOT IN THE MOOD TO ARGUE WITH ANYONE.
 THANK YOU!!